JoshuaMichaelHall-Tech/6-7-coding-challenge/getting-started.md

 - Check the `ABOUT.md` file for a deeper understanding of the challenge philosophy
 - Explore the `docs/` directory for more resources
 - Review this guide's troubleshooting section for common issues
+- Check the implementation guide for detailed information about the Ruby installer

 Happy coding, and enjoy your 500-day journey to mastery!